tylerthomasallen/docs/src/pages/exports/ua-webhooks.md

 ## Overview

-Branch’s new webhook system for Persona-Based Attribution allows you to export install and down-funnel event data as it occurs.
+Branch’s new webhook system for People-Based Attribution allows you to export install and down-funnel event data as it occurs.
 You can import this data into your internal systems for analysis.
 You simply need to specify a URL for the POST or GET requests.

 If you are looking for postback integrations for ad networks, please visit our [Universal Ads documentation](/pages/deep-linked-ads/universal-ads).
 For pre-configured integrations into popular analytics tools, please visit our [Data Integrations documentation](/pages/integrations/amplitude/).